tnichols217/notes/CSDS 391/W/W1_tln32.md

 ## b

 Any curved path can be approximated with multiple line segments, and the sum of the lengths of the line segments will always be shorter than the length of the curve.
-Since the scene only consists of polygons, if a line intersects a polygon,
+Since the scene only consists of polygons, if a curve appro line intersects a polygon,